canjs/canjs/docs/can-guides/experiment/technology/technology.md

         createTodo(event) {
             event.preventDefault();
             this.todo.save().then((createdTodo) => {
-                this.todo = new Todo();
+                // Create a new todo instance to receive from data this.todo = new Todo();
             })
         }
     }
 });
 ```
-@highlight 4,28
+@highlight 4,27

-See this in action here:
+See this component in action here:

 @demo demos/can-rest-model/can-rest-model-create.html